-Computing & IT studied together with a second complementary subject can open up careers in a wide range of sectors.
-This joint honours degree offers you the opportunity to focus on an area of computing & IT and combine it with business, design, mathematics, psychology or statistics – dividing your time equally between subjects.
-Your choice of the second subject will be included in the name of your degree, for example, BSc (Honours) Computing & IT and Business.
+This flexible joint honours degree offers you a double opportunity.
+You can focus your studies on a specific area of computing & IT and combine it with business, design, mathematics, psychology or statistics – dividing your time equally between subjects.

 Key features of the course

-- Offers wide choice of computing & IT modules, and options in a second subject
+- A wide choice of computing & IT modules, and flexible options in your second subject

-- Enables you to tailor a study programme to meet your particular needs and interests
+- Tailor a study programme to meet your particular needs and interests

 This degree has three stages, each comprising 120 credits.

 - You’ll start Stage 1 with two 30-credit computing & IT modules and 60 credits of study in your chosen second subject.

 - In Stages 2 and 3, the modules you’ll study will be determined by the route you choose.

 We make all our qualifications as accessible as possible and have a comprehensive range of services to support all our students.
 The BSc (Honours) Computing & IT and a second subject uses a variety of study materials and has the following elements:

 - studying a mixture of printed and online material – online learning resources may include websites, audio/video media clips, and interactive activities such as online quizzes